plopp/georg/cronjob/README.md

         description : Description,
         category : E.g. "concert", "popupstore", ...,
         source : e.g. data.göteborg.se, ...
-        creationTime : When the marker was created, location : {
+		url: A link to read more about the position creationTime : When the marker was created, location : {
           lon : Longitude,